wenleeqc/creative-coding/README.md

 <img src="https://user-images.githubusercontent.com/74733659/165583868-52128e3b-851d-41a2-b7a2-80495812979a.gif" width=700>

 This is an example of apparent motion.
-Your eyes are oversaturated with information that there's a latency for when each shape is processed by the eye and that gives the illusion of wavy movement https://en.wikipedia.org/wiki/Peripheral_drift_illusion
+Your eyes are oversaturated with information that there's a latency for when each shape is processed by the eye and that gives the illusion of wavy movement. https://en.wikipedia.org/wiki/Peripheral_drift_illusion

 Demo: <https://editor.p5js.org/wenners/sketches/Yosb4648_>